NFL kicker who sets record for longest field basket, dies of coronavirus

+“Tom’s life is directly linked to the power of the human spirit and illustrates his determined determination not to allow setbacks to hinder the realization of his dreams and aspirations,” said Gayle Benson, owner of the New Orleans Saints. , where Dempsey began his career.

+“He illustrated the same fight and courage in recent years as he valiantly fought against diseases but never faltered and kept his sense of humor,” she said in a statement.

-Following a March 25 diagnosis, Dempsey initially fought the virus “in a promising way,” but his condition worsened last week, his daughter Ashley told nola.com newspapers.
+After a diagnosis on March 25, Dempsey initially fought the virus “in a promising way,” but his condition worsened last week, his daughter Ashley told nola.com newspapers.

 Because the residents of Lambeth House were in quarantine, his family could not visit him before his death, but Ashley Dempsey was able to speak to him via video chat, she told media.